 Once all the carrots are cut up, you’ll add about an inch or two of water to a large pot and put a steamer basket in that pot.
 To the steamer basket add the cut up carrots.

-Cover the pot and put on the stove over medium high heat until you can pierce the carrots easily with a fork, about 20 minutes.
+Cover the pot and put on the stove over medium-high heat until you can pierce the carrots easily with a fork, about 20 minutes.

 Once the carrots are cooked, you’ll transfer them to a high speed blender (I love my Vitamix) and add a bit of water (I like to use the water from the steamer pot) to get things going.
 Then blend and add in additional water until desired consistency is desired.
-Think super smooth for younger babies and any consistency you like for older babies, toddlers and adults.
+You can also add a little olive oil and salt at this point for additional fat and flavor.

 Carrot puree is great to serve with other purees or soft foods for babies and super easy to add good flavor too.
 It’s an easy vegetable to pair with anything from green vegetables to many fruits.
 Pureed carrot pairs really well with the following foods: